Gutta Percha Golf Ball Marking Timeline

 The Gutta Percha Golf Ball

-From the hand-rolled smooth sphere of 1848 to the machine-engraved moulded ball of the 1880s, the gutta percha golf ball underwent a rapid and fascinating technical evolution.
-This chronicle traces each stage through contemporary primary sources — the voices of the ball-makers, professionals, and players who witnessed the changes firsthand.
+From the hand-rolled smooth sphere of 1845 to the machine-engraved moulded ball of the 1880s, the gutta percha golf ball underwent a rapid and fascinating technical evolution.

 A Hand-Cranked Gutta Percha Ball Line-Scoring (Grooving) Machine, c.
 1874–1890.

-The pivoting lever arm and knurled cylinders press the ball into a bed of parallel cutting discs that follow the contour of the ball; the ball is then rotated 90° and the operation repeated to produce the characteristic crosshatch "line-cut" mesh pattern.
+The pivoting lever arm presses the ball into a bed of parallel cutting discs; the ball is then rotated 90° and the operation repeated to produce the characteristic crosshatch "line-cut" mesh pattern.
 A machine of this type was described by its inventor in Golf magazine (22 January 1892): "the machine we brought out in 1874 has completely revolutionised the grooving of balls."
 An improved commercial version, made by Messrs.
 John Greig & Sons of Edinburgh, could mark thirty-six to forty dozen balls per hour (Golf Illustrated, 31 March 1893).

 to mid-1850s